 Alan and Andy on the summit together.
 What a fantastic day in the mountains.
 We were blessed with good weather and made the climb and return in nine hours.
 Thanks to Andy for coming down and climbing with me and, as always, thanks Crestone Peak for a great day.

-For information on climbing Crestone Peak, click on my Crestone Peak Page on SummitPost.org.
+For information on climbing Crestone Peak, click on the Crestone Peak Page on SummitPost.org.